 It’s been almost four years since Minaj’s previous album, The Pinkprint, and after a false start last year in the form of three songs released at the apex of her beef with Remy Ma, including “No Frauds,” she released two new songs in April.
-While “Barbie Tingz” is slowly fizzling out, “Chun-Li” has become one of Nicki’s biggest solo hits in years, peaking at No. 10 and holding on inside the top 40.
+While “Barbie Tingz” slowly fizzled out, “Chun-Li” became one of Nicki’s biggest solo hits in years, peaking at No. 10 on the charts.

-Minaj has yet to release a tracklist, though presumably “Barbie Tingz” and “Chun Li” will be on the record.
-Otherwise she appears to be holding things close to the vest: During her recent appearance on Saturday Night Live, her second performance was actually Playboi Carti’s “Poke It Out,” on which she is featured.
+Minaj did not release a tracklist until the night before the album’s release, though “Chun Li”, “Rich Sex,” (featuring Lil Wayne) and “Bed” (featuring Ariana Grande) were confirmed to be on the record.
+Otherwise she held things close to the vest: During a recent appearance on Saturday Night Live, her second performance was actually Playboi Carti‘s “Poke It Out,” on which she is featured.

 Here is the rest of what we know so far about Queen.

-Minaj has been working on the album since late last year
+Minaj had been working on the album since late last year

 During a recent Zane Lowe interview, Minaj said she began working on the album in earnest in December 2017, though some songs were written as far back as a year and a half ago.
-Minaj also told Lowe that a documentary Apple Music will release a documentary about the making of Queen, so more about the process will eventually be revealed.
-Minaj also plans to invite fans to studio sessions to preview the album.
+Minaj also told Lowe that an upcoming Apple Music documentary will cover the making of Queen.
+She’s also announced plans to invite fans to studio sessions to preview the album.

 She has been working heavily with at least one relatively unknown producer